 There are also 1500 palm trees from four continents, making Therme the largest palm plantation in Europe.
 The first time we visited this place, we noticed the tropical landscape created by the palm trees, which we immediately associated with an exotic holiday, similar to the landscapes we saw in Mexico and in the Dominican Republic.

-How to Get to Therme Bucharest
+2. How to Get to Therme Bucharest?

-From Henri Coanda Airport – Otopeni (OTP): the airport is fairly close to Therme and perhaps a taxi is the best way.
+From Henri Coanda Airport โ Otopeni (OTP): the airport is fairly close to Therme and perhaps a taxi is the best way.
 Having said that, bus 442 also stops near the airport and can take you to Therme.
 Find your flight to Therme Bucharest today!

-Accommodation Near Therme Bucharest
+3. What Accommodation is Near Therme Bucharest?

 In terms of accommodation, we would recommend booking your travel through an aggregator such as Booking.com or Agoda to get the best rates.